A group of people sit around a table laughing.

 Key points about: P2P payments

-1. Peer-to-peer payments are one way to quickly send money between two parties.
+1. Peer-to-peer payments (P2P payments) are one way to send and receive money quickly.

 2. P2P payment services, either on a website or mobile app, are linked to a bank account, credit card, or debit card.